Perspective

-Experienced drivers often rely on muscle memory while their minds are occupied with something other than driving.
+Experienced drivers often rely on muscle memory while their minds are occupied with other things.
 And although more years behind the wheel correlate with safety, inattentive or sloppy driving remains a top cause of accidents.
-Test yourself – how many of these lazy driving slipups do you commit somewhere between Drive and Park?
+Test yourself – how many of these lazy driving habits do you commit somewhere between Drive and Park?

-The fix: Set up entertainment and navigation aids before leaving the driveway.
-Put your phone on silent.
+The fix: Set up entertainment (including the radio station, your audiobook, or the kids' backseat movie) and navigation aids before leaving the driveway.
+Put your phone on silent and tuck it into a bag or your glovebox.

 Whether at a stop sign or turning right at a red light, you must come to a full stop before continuing.
+Adhere to this, even when you don't think anyone's around.
 That second or two delay allows you to react to pedestrians and other drivers who may be entering the intersection.

 The fix: Keep your foot on the brake until you feel yourself sit back slightly in your seat, showing you've lost all forward momentum.